21 Amazing Health Benefits of Grapefruit (Number 15 is Awesome!)

 14. Protects Against Lung and Color Cancer

-Based on a study done by the American Chemical Society (during the 228th national meeting), it was concluded that drinking three 6-ounce glasses of grapefruit juice a day reduces the risk of lung cancer.
+The American Chemical Society did a study and they say that drinking three 6-ounce glasses of grapefruit juice per day can reduce the risk of lung cancer.

 15. Lowers Bad Cholesterol